circuits/circuits/docs/source/tutorial/index.rst

 Let's move on to something more interesting...

-.. note:: Component(s) in circuits are what sets circuits apart from other Asynchrnoous or Concurrent
+.. note:: Component(s) in circuits are what sets circuits apart from other Asynchronous or Concurrent
           Application Frameworks.
 Components(s) are used as building blocks from simple behaviors to complex ones (*composition of simpler components to form more complex ones*).